adeshkedlaya05/vibe_check_quiz_app/README.md

 ## Features

-- Daily quiz with 7 unique questions tailored for each day (Sunday to Friday)
+- Daily quiz with 5 unique questions tailored for each day (Sunday to Saturday)
 - Answers categorize your vibe into different mood types
 - Clean, responsive UI with an engaging starry night background
 - Simple and intuitive interface for seamless user experience